 Laura Vaccaro Senna e Vincenzo Battaglia

-The United Nations, The UN Security Council announced the danger of new attacks by ISIS by 2019 by publishing a report written by some UN analysts.
+The United Nations, The UN Security Council announced the risk of new attacks by ISIS by 2019 by publishing a report written by some UN analysts.
 The situation, therefore, is not appeased.

 At the same time, Africa keeps fighting against the expansion of the Ebola virus in Congo.
 Difficulties concern both the operational context and people’s access to medicines.
 Hhowever the United Nations are preparing for new sessions on health emergencies cooperating with the WHO - World Health Organization – that constantly works to find concrete solutions to eradicate the epidemic.